 There are several different strategies for sustaining HIV/AIDS prevention and treatment programs.

 Funding is distributed across multiple federal agencies, each with its own purpose.
 These include the U.S. Department of Health and Human Services, U.S. Department of Housing and Urban Development, U.S. Department of Justice, U.S. Department of Veterans Affairs, and U.S. Department of Defense.
-A summary of mandatory and discretionary funding for HIV/AIDS is available by agency between FY 2018 and the FY 2019.
+A summary of mandatory and discretionary funding for HIV/AIDS is available by agency.

 The Ryan White HIV/AIDS Program is a critical federal program that funds healthcare and support services for people living with HIV/AIDS.
 For more information about this program, please see the Ryan White HIV/AIDS Program in Module 1.

 Medicare and Medicaid are large payers of HIV care in the United States.
 Most people with HIV/AIDS who qualify for Medicaid have low incomes and a permanent disability.
-Medicare is also an important payer for people living with HIV/AIDS – including people living with HIV/AIDS who are 65 years of age and older and people under age 65 who have a permanent disability and receive Social Security Disability Insurance.
-Social Security disability insurance and Supplemental Security Income are two programs available for people who are unable to work because of HIV/AIDS.
-The Patient Protection and Affordable Care Act of 2010 has expanded access to care for people at risk for and living with HIV/AIDS.
-See Implementation Considerations: Medicaid Expansion for more information.
+Medicare is also an important payer for people living with HIV/AIDS — including people living with HIV/AIDS who are 65 years of age and older and people under age 65 who have a permanent disability and receive Social Security Disability Insurance.
+Social Security Disability Insurance and Supplemental Security Income are two programs available for people who are unable to work because of HIV/AIDS.
+The Affordable Care Act has expanded access to care for people at risk for and living with HIV/AIDS.

 Rural HIV/AIDS programs may be able to seek reimbursement from insurance providers for services such as telehealth.
 Telehealth can facilitate access to HIV care specialists in rural areas.
 Laws on reimbursement for telehealth services vary by state.